Morning Outing with the Humpbacks

 The sun rose around seven every morning, at it was lovely every time!
 Ready to tackle the whales, we ventured out on the tenders after breakfast.
 Overall the whales were either difficult to spot or very feisty today.
 There were not too many that wanted to settle down for us to join them in the water.
 We tooled around for a few hours following a few groups of whales when finally we set upon a male trying to impress a female.
 When we approached them closely, we riled them up!

-The series of three, are photos in succession (I really have a series of about 10 for some of then so it almost looks like a video when scrolling through quickly).
+The series of three, are photos in succession (I really have a series of about 10 for some of them so it almost looks like a video when scrolling through quickly).

 They rolled on their sides while pec slapping, lobbed their tail at us sideways, and spy hopped to check us out!
 They circled around the tender.
 Coming from the stern to the bow on the port side of the tender, they were so close we could have reached out and touched them!
 Once in a while, I stuck my GoPro in the water to catch below surface action.
 They also crossed the bow and swished their tail so closely that we were riding waves.
 Thankfully, the wind was behind us so we weren’t sprayed by their oily blows.

 Entranced by the action, we followed them so far out that our main boat wasn’t in sight and it took us about an hour to get back in for lunch.
 It was such an amazing spectacle, and to be able to see the barnacles on their flukes, and the tubercles on their rostrum and fins was awesome.
 Each tubercle, which are the bumps on the whale, has a hair protruding from it, which helps the whale sense things.